paologalligit/did-sdk-java/examples/appnet-api-server/README.md

 ## Zero knowledge flow example
 Roles:
 - the authority: some entity allowed issuing verifiable credential document;
-- the holder: a user who asks the authority for a verifiable credential document, can create a verifiable presentation to prove some statement;
+- the holder: a user who asks the authority for a verifiable credential document; can create a verifiable presentation to prove some statement;
 - the verifier: whoever wants to verify some statement claimed by a holder through a verifiable presentation.